Cannondale has replaced a spoke, but Pro Cycling’s bike is still broken

 The start list for this year’s Tour de France, staged across a country which is no stranger to strikes, featured two French teams and no less than thirty nine French riders.
 So what are they waiting for?
 Aux armes, citoyens!

 In terms of an honest broker, there is surely a role here for the UCI.
-If President Brian Cookson doesn’t have a taste for it then perhaps Bernie and Max can be tempted back into the fray?
+If the new President Lappartient doesn’t have a taste for it then perhaps Bernie and Max can be tempted back into the fray?